Fleckism/SecurityPlus/SecurityPlus/11 C Secure Remote Access Protocols.md

 Site-to-site VPN.
 (Images © 123RF.com.)
 # TRANSPORT LAYER SECURITY VPN

 Several VPN protocols have been used over the years.
-Legacy protocols such as the Point-to-Point Tunneling Protocol [[(PPTP) have been deprecated]] because they do not offer adequate security.
+Legacy protocols such as the Point-to-Point Tunneling Protocol (PPTP) have been deprecated because they do not offer adequate security.
 Transport Layer Security ([[TLS]]) and IPSec are now the preferred options for configuring VPN access.

 ![Screenshot of User Authentication Settings and Cryptographic Settings.](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/9158-1599771805930.png)

 Configuring an OpenVPN server in the pfSense security appliance.
 (Screenshot used with permission from Rubicon Communications, LLC.)

 A TLS VPN (still more commonly referred to as an [[SSL VPN]]) requires a remote access server listening on port 443 (or any arbitrary port number).
 The client makes a connection to the server using TLS so that the server is authenticated to the client (and optionally the client's certificate must be authenticated by the server).
-This creates an encrypted tunnel for the user to submit authentication credentials, which would normally be processed by a [[RADIUS server]].
+This creates an encrypted tunnel for the user to submit authentication credentials, which would normally be processed by a [[RADIUS]] server.
 Once the user is authenticated and the connection fully established, the VPN gateway tunnels all communications for the local network over the secure socket.

 ![Screenshot of VPN / OpenVPN / Servers / Edit window.
 General Information and Cryptographic Settings are shown.](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/3280-1599771805987.png)